|12-4-1 (.735)||Lost 1||3-1-1||9-1||0-2|

-Adrian Rigby is entering his fifth season as head men’s soccer coach at the University of Houston-Victoria.
+Adrian Rigby is entering his sixth season as head men’s soccer coach at the University of Houston-Victoria.

 Rigby became UHV’s first head coach in 2010 after spending five seasons as an assistant coach at St. Edward’s University where the Hilltoppers claimed the 2009 Heartland Conference title.